 - Position of the air distribution plate: This parameter influences the pattern.

-- Shape of the instrument: The annular based design gives better product.
+- Shape of the instrument: The annular based design gives a better product.

 - Nozzle height: Nozzle height plays a vital role when fluidized bed dryer is used as a coating machine.
 The atomized coating solution should not get dried before reaching the tablet surface.

 - Temperature: Increased temperature leads to increased moisture diffusivity and hence increased drying rate and decreased drying time.
 The nature of the material plays an important role in choosing the operating temperature.

 - Humidity: Faster drying is achieved when the moisture content of the inlet air is maintained at its minimum.

-- Air flow rate/gas velocity: Increasing gas velocity increases drying rate but should be maintained at optimized rate (not to fast or too slow).
+- Airflow rate/gas velocity: Increasing gas velocity increases drying rate but should be maintained at an optimized rate (not to fast or too slow).
 Gas velocity has no effect on particles with high internal resistance to moisture transfer.

 - Moisture content of the feed material.